artkeller/NOC_Ultra_Smart/SECURITY.md

 # Security Policy

 ## 🛡️ Cyber Resilience Act (CRA) Statement
-This project is a **non-commercial, open-source hobby project**.
+This project is a **non-commercial open-source project**.
 It is provided "as is" without any professional support or guaranteed security update cycles.
 According to the current understanding of the EU Cyber Resilience Act (CRA), this software is considered **exempt** as it is not part of a commercial activity.

 ## ⚠️ Security Status
 - **Current State:** This project is in maintenance mode.